verypedro/Comet/README.md

   [Citra](https://github.com/PabloMK7/citra) emulator's own code, since it has to be byte-exact to render real games correctly

-See [TECHNICAL.md](TECHNICAL.md) for the deeper build notes — the MPO format internals, the background-threaded texture pipeline, and a handful of hardware quirks that took real effort to track down.
+See [TECHNICAL.md](TECHNICAL.md) for the deeper build notes.
+The MPO format internals, the background-threaded texture pipeline, and a handful of hardware quirks that took real effort to track down.

 ## Troubleshooting

-If your screenshots don't appear in the 3DS Camera after exporting, the management file not being automatically updated.
+If your exported screenshots don't appear in the 3DS Camera app, that's because the management file isn't automatically refreshed when files are added directly to the SD card.

 **How to fix:**
-- Open the 3DS camera, navigate to **Settings** and press on **Data Management**.
+- Open the **Camera app** → **Settings**.
-- Then, choose **SD Card to System**.
+- Choose **Data Management** → **SD Card to System**.
-- You can safely ignore the warning saying _"Videos saved on an SD Card cannot be copied to the System Memory"_.
-Press **OK**.
+- You can safely ignore the warning saying *"Videos saved on an SD Card cannot be copied to the System Memory."* Press **OK**.
-- In the next warning, _"Some photos may not be copied.
-Is this OK?"_ press **No**
+- On the next warning, *"Some photos may not be copied.
+Is this OK?"* press **No**.
-- If you see a window saying _"The management file will now be updated.
-This may take some time."_ it worked!
-You can exit the Settings now.
+- If you see *"The management file will now be updated.
+This may take some time,"* it worked — you can exit Settings now.
 - If not, try again.